 See

-• The beaches.
+[edit]- The beaches.

-• Carnival.
+- Carnival.
 The Trinidad Carnival is one of the best in the world and hotels can be guaranteed to fill up when it is held and double their rates!
 Taking place in the days before Lent it is a mixture of parades and music and calypso competitions.
 Participants wear elaborate costumes and parade dancing through the streets to the sounds of a steel band or a soca band.
 Each year on Carnival Sunday a competition is held to award the King and Queen of Carnival.
 On Carnival Monday and Shrove Tuesday, the bands compete to win the "Band of the Year" title.
 Everyone takes part, from young to old and rich to poor.
 In the weeks before the events the Steel Bands rehearse nightly at their Pan Yards.
 There may be several in one stretch of road, such as Western Main, and you can buy a beer and watch the rehearsals.
-Trinidad and Tobago Carnival on Wikipedia

-• 3 Royal Botanic Gardens, Circular Rd, Cotton Hill, +1 868 622-6494.
+- 3 Royal Botanic Gardens, Circular Rd, Cotton Hill, ☏ +1 868 622-6494.
 Established in 1818, these are one of the oldest gardens in the Caribbean.
 700 trees of which 13% are indigenous to Trinidad and Tobago.
-Royal Botanic Gardens, Trinidad on Wikipedia

-• 9 Knowsley Building, Dundonald St, City side of the Savannah.
+- 9 Knowsley Building, Dundonald St, City side of the Savannah.
 Built in 1902 by a wealthy merchant, Mr. William Gordon, this house features a veranda made of white marble, hand hewn yellow limestone bricks, and a staircase constructed from wood from Guyana.

-• 10 Woodford Square.
+- 10 Woodford Square.
 This central square overlooks the courthouse, the "Red House", the seat of Parliament and the Anglican church dedicated to the Holy Trinity.
 On the southwest side of the square is the national library building.

 Do

-• 1 Queen's Park Savannah, 11 Queen's Park E. A large park in the middle of the city.
+[edit]- 1 Queen's Park Savannah, 11 Queen's Park E. A large park in the middle of the city.
 It has a circumference of 3.5 km and is a popular spot around sunset for joggers and walkers.
 With one-way traffic circulating clockwise, it claims to be the world's largest roundabout or traffic circle.

-• Cricket: 2 Queen's Park Oval, Tragarete Rd, +1 868 622 3787.
+- Cricket: 2 Queen's Park Oval, Tragarete Rd, ☏ +1 868 622 3787.
 Opened in 1896 and rebuilt in 2006 after an earthquake, this has a capacity of 20,000.
 It hosts the combined Windies Test team, the Trinidad & Tobago island team, and Trinbago Knight Riders in the T20 Caribbean Premier League.

 Buy